 The experimental arena (38 28 30 cm, L W H) had white, opaque sides and was devoid of structure other than a novel object fixed in the centre (Fig. 2A).
 Four novel objects were used (Fig. S1), each measuring approximately 2 cm in diameter and 8 cm in height.
 The object was changed when the assay was repeated, and the order of objects was randomized between fish and trials such that individual fish were presented with each object only once.
 The experimenter positioned the shelter and the fish at a fixed, pre-determined location in this arena (Fig. 2A) and exited the room for the duration of the trial.
 The fish was then free to exit its shelter and explore its surroundings over the 25 minute duration of the trial.
 Water height was maintained at 7 cm and the arena was emptied and rinsed between each trial.
 At the end of each trial, the fish was returned to its holding tank with its shelter.

 To avoid observer bias (Marsh and Hanlon 2007, Holman et al. 2015), we extracted behavioural data from the videos using the automated tracking software ViewPoint (ZebraLab, Lyon, France).
-For each trial, we recorded: 1) emergence time (the time at which the fish’s entire body first exited the shelter); 2) activity level (the distance covered per minute after emergence), 3) sheltering (the time spent in the vicinity of the shelter; zone X in Fig. 1); 4) thigmotaxis (the time spent within 3 cm [approximately 1 BL] of the arena walls); 5) latency to approach the novel object (within 5 cm), 6) the time spent within 5 cm of the novel object; 7) the time spent away (> 3 cm) from the arena wall but not within 5 cm of the novel object; and 8) the percent time per minute swimming at speeds > 3 BL s-1.
+For each trial, we recorded: 1) emergence time (the time at which the fish’s entire body first exited the shelter); 2) activity level (the distance covered per minute after emergence), 3) sheltering (the time spent in the vicinity of the shelter; zone X in Fig. 1); 4) thigmotaxis (the time spent within 3 cm [approximately 1 BL] of the arena walls); 5) latency to approach the novel object (within 5 cm).
 The behavioural trait assessed by each metric is indicated in Table 1.

 CO2 exposure

 Once all individuals had repeated the behavioural assay twice, half of the fish (n = 37) were maintained in control water at present-day pCO2 (458 17.9 μatm (mean SD)) and the other half (n = 37) were exposed to end-of-century pCO2 levels (1107 170 μatm (mean SD)) during four to six days (Fig. S2).
 Previous studies report that 2 days of exposure is sufficient to detect behavioural impairments and that longer exposure durations (10 or 25 days) do not alter the response any further (Munday et al. 2010, Munday et al. 2013).
 Control aquaria received seawater at ~ 750 ml min-1 from one of two flow-through 32 L header tanks diffused with ambient air.
-CO2-treatment aquaria received water at ~ 750 ml min-1 from one of two additional aerated header tanks (32 L, flow-through) in where the pCO2 level was gradually increased over 24h using pH stat computers (Aqua Medic GmbH, Bissendorf, Germany) connected to solenoid valves regulating administration of 100% CO2 We monitored pCO2 in the header and holding tanks daily using a handheld infrared CO2 probe meter (Vaisala GMT 222, Finland) connected to an aspiration pump (Vaisala GM 70, Finland) connected toand a submerged gas-permeable PFTE probe (Qubit Systems, Kingston, Canada; following Hari et al. 2008, Jutfelt and Hedgärde 2013).
+CO2-treatment aquaria received water at ~ 750 ml min-1 from one of two additional aerated header tanks (32 L, flow-through) in where the pCO2 level was gradually increased over 24h using pH stat computers (Aqua Medic GmbH, Bissendorf, Germany) connected to solenoid valves regulating administration of 100% CO2.
+We monitored pCO2 in the header- and holding tanks daily using a handheld CO2 meter (Vaisala GMT 222, Finland) connected to an aspiration pump (Vaisala GM 70, Finland) and a submerged gas-permeable PFTE probe (Qubit Systems, Kingston, Canada; following Hari et al. 2008, Jutfelt and Hedgärde 2013).
 The Vaisala CO2 meter was factory calibrated prior to experiments (Vaisala, Finland).
 The experimental design and CO2-dosing system thus followed best practices for ocean acidification research (Reibesell et al. 2011, Cornwall and Hurd 2015).
 Complete water carbonate chemistry was calculated using the constants of Roy et al. (1993) and Dickson (1990) in CO2calc (Hansen, USGS, USA) (Table X).